bioboot/bimm143_F20/schedule.md

 The complete assignment, including responses to all questions, is due **Friday June 5th** (06/05/20) at 12pm San Diego time.

+In both instances your PDF format report should be submitted to GradeScope.
 Late responses will not be accepted under any circumstances.

 ---